We welcome your application for the St. Catherine University Dual DNP.

 A current unencumbered nursing license.

 All applicants must have a minimum of one year of clinical practice prior to beginning the graduate program.
-Dual-degree applicants for the MAOL and MBA options must have a minimum of two years of professional work experience.

 How do I apply?